NicholasFarrow/nicholasfarrow.github.io/_pages/draft.md

 In a later post I hope to cover: some technical details of our method from Isobel Romero-Shaw, who led our team in measuring the eccentricity of GW190425; how we simulated eccentricities of unstable case BB mass transfer binaries; and some further prospects in measuring the eccentricity of merging neutron stars.

-For more details and citations, see my [honours thesis](/assets/thesis.pdf) and [our paper](https://arxiv.org/abs/2001.06492) that is currently awaiting publication.
+For more details and citations, see my [honours thesis](/assets/thesis.pdf) and the [paper](https://arxiv.org/abs/2001.06492) that our team (Isobel Romero-Shaw, myself, Simon Stevenson, Eric Thrane, Xing-Jiang Zhu) put together; currently awaiting publication.